 Best-in-class software includes all the nuts and bolts from planning, budgeting, invoicing, managing inventory, assigning human resources, managing tasks (including assigning and tracking tasks to completion), and file sharing.
 The primary goal is to increase company efficiency by providing increased project visibility from the start for every team member.

-Improve Resource Management with Smartsheet
+Improve Resource Management Efforts with 10,000ft by Smartsheet

 To effectively manage your resources and appropriately staff projects, you’ll need a tool that provides real-time data, allows for multiple, simultaneous users, and stores all relevant documentation in one central location.
-Smartsheet is a work management and automation platform that enables enterprises and teams to get from idea to impact - fast.
-Leading HR professionals rely on Smartsheet to help manage everything from simple onboarding tasks to complex change management, recruiting, and benefits and retirement tracking.